fishcus/KAP-manual/en/operation/routine_ops/garbage_clean.en.md

 ## Garbage Cleanup (Deprecated)

+> **Caution：**Since Kyligence Enterprise 3.2.2, this tool is deprecated and will be no longer maintained.
+For system garbage check and cleanup, we provide a new routine operation tool.
+For more information, please refer to [Routine Operation Tool](./routine_tool.en.md)。

 After Kyligence Enterprise running for a period of time, there could be garbage data leftover.
 Garbage data occupies disk and metadata spaces and could downgrade overall system performance to some extent.
 The garbage data mainly includes:

 - Leftover cube data after cube is purged